 In California, California Vehicle Code Section 23152(b) VC makes it a crime for any “person who has 0.08 percent or more, by weight, of alcohol in his blood or her blood to drive a vehicle.”
-This means that if you are operating a motorized vehicle and have a blood alcohol concentration (“BAC”) limit over 0.08 percent, you are automatically guilty of driving under the influence (“DUI”) even if it cannot be proven that you are under the influence of alcohol.
-And, what does it mean to “operate a vehicle?”
-It simply means that you moved the vehicle some distance from where it was parked.
+This means that if someone is operating a motorized vehicle and has a blood alcohol concentration (“BAC”) limit over 0.08 percent, they are automatically guilty of driving under the influence (“DUI”).

 A victim that has been injured by a drunk driver may recover the following damages, which includes, but is not limited to: pain and suffering, lost wages, punitive damages, auto repair bills, medical bills, and lost (future) earning capacity.
 In addition, families who have lost a loved one because of a drunk driver may also be able to recover the following, which includes, but is not limited to: wrongful death, loss of consortium or a California survival action.